Mathurin Romegas: Naval Exploits

-Serving with the Order’s General of the Galleys, Gozon de Melac, Romegas battled repeatedly with the galleys of Turgut Reis, captured Penon de Velez in 1564, on the North African coast opposite Malaga, a major stronghold of the Barbary Pirates, and enraged the Ottoman emperor Suleiman.
+Serving with the Order's General of the Galleys, Gozon de Melac, Romegas battled repeatedly with the galleys of Turgut Reis, participated in the conquest of the Peñón de Vélez de la Gomera in 1564, on the North African coast opposite Malaga, a major stronghold of the Barbary Pirates, and enraged the Ottoman emperor Suleiman.

 Shortly after the capture of the Penon de Velez, several Maltese galleys, under Romegas and de Giou, attacked and after a very bloody battle captured a large and heavily armed Ottoman galleon, under the command of Bairan Ogli Reis and with 200 Janissaries on board, near Kefalonia.
-The owner of the ship was Kustir Agha, the chief eunuch of the Sultan’s Seraglio, and the merchandise it carried, valued at about 80,000 ducats, was his and that of a number of the sultan’s ladies, including his favorite daughter.
+The owner of the ship was Kustir Agha, the chief eunuch of the Sultan's Seraglio, and the merchandise it carried, valued at about 80,000 ducats, was his and that of a number of the sultan's ladies, including his favorite daughter.
 Among the prisoners they took were the governor of Cairo, the governor of Alexandria, and the former nurse of Suleiman's daughter.

 This event led Suleiman the Magnificent to mobilize the great force that landed on Malta on 18 May 1565 to begin the Great Siege of Malta.
 During the siege itself, Romegas played a prominent part, leading several thousand knights and soldiers in the defense of the Great Harbor.
 When the siege ended, he immediately returned to raiding Muslim shipping, continuing to build his reputation as a fearless warrior and defender of Christendom.

 At the Battle of Lepanto in 1571, Romegas served on the Papal flagship under the command of admiral Marcantonio Colonna.

 Romegas was the superintendent of the papal galleys.
 He again fought with distinction and after the battle was invited by Colonna to join him in Rome to celebrate the victory.

-In 1575 Romegas was appointed General of the Order’s Galleys and soon afterwards Grand Prior of Toulouse.
+In 1575 Romegas was appointed General of the Order's Galleys and soon afterwards Grand Prior of Toulouse.
 In 1577 he was elected Lieutenant to the Grand Master.
 With his record of valor and success, he seemed destined to be elected Grand Master in due course, but he was eventually tripped up by the intrigues and machinations of several senior members of the Order who sought to use his prestige and influence for their own ends.